 Generally, qualified college tuition expenses paid on behalf of an eligible student by someone other than the student (such as a relative) are treated as paid by the student.
-However, if the eligible student is claimed as a dependent on another person's New York State income tax return, only the person who claims the student as a dependent for income tax purposes may claim the credit or deduction for college tuition expenses that were paid (or treated as paid) by the student.
+However, if another person claims the eligible student as a dependent, only that person may claim the credit or deduction for college tuition expenses that were paid (or treated as paid) by the student.
 This is the case even if the expenses were paid from the student's earnings, gifts, inheritances, or savings.